mariaalonzo16/employment-form/README.md

 ## Usage

-After the project files are cloned, feel free to edit the JavaScript and SASS files included within the `src` directory to edit the website as you see fit.
+After the project files are cloned, run `npm start`.
+Feel free to edit the JavaScript and SASS files included within the `src` directory to edit the web application as you see fit.
 To preview the changes you make to the code, you can run `npm start` in terminal.

 ## Roadmap

 Employment Form remains an on-going project, open to contributions.
-Functionality that could improve the UX include the following:
+Functionality that could be included:

-1) Store data after applicants submits application in a back-end server.
+1) Store user data after applicants submits application in a back-end server
-2) Add authentication
+2) Add authentication to create application accounts
 3) Fetch open role data from a database

 ## Bugs and Issues